pmichaillat/unemployment-gap/README.md

 ## Data

-The data used to produce the results in the article are placed in the folder `data`.
+The data used to produce the results in the paper are placed in the folder `data`.
 The data used as input by the code are stored in the Excel file `data.xlsx`.
 The data from the 1997 National Employer Survey (NES) are placed in the subfolder `nes`:

-+ `nes.csv` – Public-use CSV file of the 1997 NES; the recruiting cost in the United States is computed from the answer to question 29
++ `nes.csv` - Public-use CSV file of the 1997 NES; the recruiting cost in the United States is computed from the answer to question 29
-+ `questionaire.pdf` – Questionaire of the 1997 NES
++ `questionaire.pdf` - Questionaire of the 1997 NES
-+ `description.pdf` – Description of the NES data by Peter Cappelli (principal investigator of the 1997 NES)
++ `description.pdf` - Description of the NES data by Peter Cappelli (principal investigator of the 1997 NES)

 ## Code

-The code used to produce the results in the paper is placed in the folder `code`.
+The results in the paper are obtained using MATLAB.
+The MATLAB code used to produce the results is placed in the folder `code`.
-The code is written in MATLAB.
 There are two types of programs:

-1. MATLAB scripts producing the figures in the article and online appendix
+1. MATLAB scripts producing the figures in the paper and online appendix
 2. MATLAB helper scripts and functions called at different places by the figure-producing scripts

 ### Figure-producing scripts

-The figures in the article and online appendix are produced by the following scripts:
+The figures in the paper and online appendix are produced by the following scripts:

 + `figure1A.m` - Produce figure 1A
 + `figure1B.m` - Produce figure 1B